 Finding the right size heart for pediatric transplant patients can be challenging.
 The heart size of children listed for transplant can vary greatly; some children with cardiomyopathy may have very large, dilated hearts while others with congenital heart disease may have abnormally small hearts with fewer than the heart's normal four chambers.

 The Children's Hospital of Wisconsin heart transplant team created a more concrete way to compare the size of the hearts of our waiting list patients with the actual size of donor hearts.
 Our heart-size matching technique uses a combination of magnetic resonance imaging (MRI), to measure the heart's capacity to pump (total cardiac volume), and echocardiography, to size-match heart transplant donors and recipients.

-Currently, centers use weight of the donor and recipients to make these decisions along with the eyeball test of the size of the heart on Chest X Rays.
-This is an important issue because accepting an undersized heart increases the risk of early graft failure and an oversized graft can cause problems with the lungs and preclude closure of the chest immediately after the surgery.
+Currently, most pediatric heart transplant centers use the weight of the donor and recipient to make these decisions, along with judging the heart sizes by viewing them through chest X-rays.
+Our new approach lets us more precisely measure the donor heart so that we can immediately tell if the size of the donor and the recipient hearts are a match.
+A good size match is critical to successful transplant.
+Accepting an undersized heart increases the risk of early graft failure.
+Accepting an oversized heart can cause problems with the lungs and make it difficult to close the chest incision immediately after the surgery.